dmnfarrell/dmnfarrell.github.io/_posts/2021-01-28-ireland-cso-deaths-compared.markdown

     <p class="caption">Population increase since 2005.</p>
  </div>

 Now we adjust for population increase by calculating the deaths per 1,000 people and get a more realistic comparison.
 This is still crude because it doesn't take into account the change in age profile.
+I used a mix of population data from the cso and some data from worldometer.
+Some years are estimates.

  <div style="width: auto;">
   <a href="/img/ireland_deathsperthousand_cso_byyear.png"> <img class="scaled" src="/img/ireland_deathsperthousand_cso_byyear.png"></a>